GovernIB/pluginsib-core/README.md

 Repositori que conté les classes comunes i d'utilitat de PluginsIB.
 No té cap dependència a cap llibrería de tercers.

+a
+a
+a
+a
+a
+a
+a
+a
+a

+a
+a
+a
+a
+a
+a
+a
+a
+a

+a
+a
+a
+a
+a
+a
+a
+a

+#documentacio
 ***Documentacio***

 Directori | Descripció | Documentació